-@ group-add-head

-group-add-window group window &key frame raise
+group-add-window group window &key frame raise &allow-other-keys frame nil raise nil &allow-other-keys nil group-button-press group button x y child group-current-head group

-&allow-other-keys

 Called when a window is added to the group.
 All house keeping is already taken care of.
 Only the group's specific window managing housekeeping need be done.
 This function accepts keys to inform the group on how to place the window.